tconfrey/BrainTool/_posts/2021-08-25-Managing-your-Browser-with-BrainTool.md

 For improved focus get in the habit of working within a single topic, or small number of related topics, and being purposeful about context switching.

 ## What you should know
-Your browsing data and associated topics and notes are your personal and private information.
+Your topics and notes are your personal and private information.
 BrainTool is structured such that no one else has any access to your data.
 The tool running inside your browser uses local browser storage or a synced file that is solely under your control.

-To further support efficient browser operation and in homage to its roots, BrainTool supports complete keyboard control - use 'h' from the side panel for the full list. _(Below, BT navigating the topic hierarchy and controlling vertical tabs in Edge.)_
+To further support efficient browser operation and in homage to its roots, BrainTool supports complete keyboard control - use 'h' from the side panel for the full list. _(See below, BT navigating the topic hierarchy and controlling vertical tabs in Edge.)_

 <img src="/site/BT-keyboard.gif" alt="BrainTool popup" style="border:solid; border-width:thin; width:75%; display:block; margin: auto">

-WRT its roots, BrainTool originally came out of my attempt to unify my text notes and my bookmarks.
-I keep my text notes in [Org-mode](https://orgmode.org) syntax so that's how BrainTool stores your underlying information.
+BrainTool stores your information in [Org-mode](https://orgmode.org) syntax.
 You can sync to an Org file, keep your braintool data in there, and then use other tools to edit it also.

 For a deeper dive into various aspects see [the blog](/posts).
 The [privacy policy](/BrainToolPrivacyPolicy.pdf), [pricing](/pricing) and [vision](/overview) pages might also be of interest.